xunne899/tgc-18-project-2-react/README.md

 * Website is able to view in mobile size (XS) and for large display like desktop

 #### 2.5.c Icons<br>
-* Different png icons are used to differentiate the types of bins
+* Different icons are used to differentiate the types of page
-* Icons colour : Mainly bright colors (etc. yellow, green, blue) to stand out from the map
+* Icons colour : Mainly black and white to show a color contrast

 ## 3. Features<br>
 Features | Descriptions
 -------- | -------------
-Browse | Users able to browse search soap collection available for sale.
+Browse | Users able to browse search soap collection available.
-Search for soap| Users can input the details to search for soap(e.g., skin type, colour,ingredients, country).
+Search for soap| Users can input field details to search for soap(e.g., skin type, color,ingredients, country).
-Search Results | Users able to edit or delete the particular collection of soap posted.
+Search Results | Users able to edit, delete, post comments for a particular soap collection.
-Collections | Users can view  the particular soap collection on the main collection page  and click to view more details about the collection.
+Collections | Users can view  the particular soap collection on the main collection page  and click to view more details,edit, delete, post comments about the collection.
 Add | Users can add a new customise soap and may sell it online.